couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 ╰───┴───────────┴─────────┴────────┴────────────────┴────────────────────╯
 ```

-As you can see it failed because no id were provider.
-We can easily generate one like so:
+As you can see it failed, because no unique IDs for the keys were provided.
+We can easily generate random unique IDs for the key/value pairs in the JSON like this:

 ```nushell
 open features.json | each { |x| $x| insert id (random uuid)} | save  features_with_id.json